Any law that requires Super Heroes

 ), or in the worst case scenario, is the first step to full-scale Super Human Trafficking

 in their right mind would bother obeying the terms of this law, however registration would allow for identification of Supers that later become villainous or the prosecution of Supers that attempt to conceal their powers with the assumption that such an act would be later used for criminal or nefarious purposes.

-in several ways, one of which being that the "outlaws" may know in advance which potential victims possess or do not possess super powers or limiting a Supers' ability to defend themselves.
-When this trope is invoked enforcement of the act often permits the supervillains to do even more damage than usual as potential heroes are inhibited from acting in the common good.
+A registration act often allows the "outlaws" to know in advance which potential victims possess or do not possess super powers or limit a Supers' ability to defend themselves.
+When this trope is invoked enforcement of the act often permits the supervillains to do even more damage than usual as potential heroes are inhibited from acting freely.
 The situation is often resolved when the 'real' heroes defy the act by stopping the Big Bad

 Even though the law is meant to approximate just how The Government